This library provides convenient access to the Anthropic REST API from server-side TypeScript or JavaScript.

 // `RequestInit` options

-We introduce beta features before they are generally available to get early feedback and test new functionality.
+Beta features are available before general release to get early feedback and test new functionality.
 You can check the availability of all of Claude's capabilities and tools in the build with Claude overview.

 You can access most beta API features through the beta property of the client.
 To enable a particular beta feature, you need to add the appropriate beta header to the betas field when creating a message.